qwk/gifmaker/README.md

-# gifmaker
+# GIF Maker

-GIF Maker is a tool to create and edit GIF files
+[GIF Maker](https://www.gif-animator.com) is a tool to create and edit GIF files.